pactflow/docs.pactflow.io/website/docs/docs/on-premises/docker-compose-example.md

 quay.io/pactflow/enterprise   1.8.0               7f9b3c3aa50e        3 months ago        462MB
 ```

-## 2. Pactflow license file
+## 2. PactFlow license file

-The Pactflow on-premises version requires a license file to run.
+The PactFlow on-premises version requires a license file to run.
 You should have received this from us during the
 on-boarding process.
 If not, please contact us at support@pactflow.io.

 Save the license file into a temporary directory (it needs to be the same directory as used in step 3).

-## 3. Startup Pactflow and supporting services
+## 3. Startup PactFlow and supporting services

 Save the below file as `docker-compose.yml` into a temporary directory and then run `docker-compose up`: